 Easily one of the best things to do in Varanasi is to attend the Aarti Ceremony, a religious event that takes place every night at the banks of the Ganges.
 Watch the locals gather together, presenting offerings to the gods and performing religious rituals.

 While India is an incredible place to visit, the logistics of traveling through the country can be extremely difficult for some.
-India is known for being a stressful, chaotic place at times and for those that aren’t used to it, this can be quite a challenge.
+India is known for being a stressful, chaotic place at times, and for those who aren’t used to it, this can be quite a challenge.

 If you like those kinds of tours, too, then check out Agate Travel’s India Tours.
 They’re experts on the country and have been leading tours there for 21 years.
 Not only will Agate take you to all the best places to visit in India, but they’ll make sure the tour matches your interests and travel style.
+There are popular Golden Triangle Tours in northern India, Hill Station Tours in the Eastern Himalayas, and Beach Holiday Tours in south India.
 You can choose from small groups ranging from 2-6 people, or fully customize your own tour with them.
 It’s a great way to get your feet wet in India, especially if you’re visiting for the first time.

 Disclaimer: This is a sponsored post, brought to you by Agate Travel’s India Tours, but all opinions and views shared in this article are our own.